Tule Lake National Monument

 Tule Lake National Monument preserves and protects the history of the Tule Lake Segregation Center, where Japanese Americans were incarcerated during World War II.
 Of the 10 War Relocation Authority centers, Tule Lake had the largest population, was the only one to become a maximum-security site, and was the most militarized.

 Previously, access to the park was only by ranger-guided tour, and the park rented a 10’ x 10’ office at the local fairgrounds.
 Major upgrades have been made to a building at the park site to be used as its first real visitor center.
 The Fund for People in Parks provided a grant for the last upgrades needed to open the building: an accessible ramp and deck to allow visitors of all mobilities to enter the visitor center, as well as paint, gutters, and other finishing touches needed to open.
 The new visitor center opened in June 2022!
 This upgrade has greatly improved the visitor experience by allowing visitors on the grounds, expanding educational exhibits, and increasing the visibility of the park by being located on a major highway adjacent to the turn-off to nearby Lava Beds National Monument.
-The park was able to save some money on construction materials, so they are in the process of adding a wayfinding sign for the site, as well as metal guard tower cutouts that will represent all of the incarceration camps.
-These final pieces will be complete in Summer 2024.
-Project Cost: $125,960 Project Begun: 2021 National Park Service: $82,360 The Fund for People in Parks: $44,600 |
+The park was able to save some money on construction materials, so they added a National Park Service entrance sign next to the highway and an outdoor exhibit representing the 10 incarceration camps, fabricated by youth from the local FFA.
+Project Cost: $125,960 Project Completed: 2024 National Park Service: $82,360 The Fund for People in Parks: $44,600 |